Managing Context

 3. Local Override via Closures

-To override both the above Global RevisorContexts inside a Closure, use the withPublishedContext, withDraftContext or withVersionContext method on the Revisor facade.
+To override both the Global RevisorContexts within an isolated scope, use the withPublishedContext, withDraftContext or withVersionContext method on the Revisor facade.

 use Indra\Revisor\Facades\Revisor;